psmay/stepmania/src/arch/Lights/LightsDriver_SextetStream.md

     ./SextetStreamStdinTest.pl < "$SM/Data/StepMania-Lights-SextetStream.out"

 While the lighting program is running, start StepMania.
-(When using a test lighting program, windowed mode may be needed to keep the program visible.)
+(When using the test lighting program, windowed mode may be needed to keep the program visible.)
 The lighting program should display the light information.